stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Knowledge/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** Channel Divinity
-You can use your Channel Divinity to tap into a divine well of knowledge.
+You can use your channel divinity to tap into a divine well of knowledge.

 Using 2 actions, you choose one skill or tool.
 For 10 minutes, you gain +1d for the chosen skill or tool.